 The frozen Oeschinensee skating rink is also excellent for family vacationers and friends who want to play together or create gimmicks.

-However, ice skating and ice fishing in Oeschinensee aren’t always available, even if it’s in the middle of winter.
+However, ice skating and ice fishing in Oeschinensee aren’t always available, even in the middle of winter.
 It depends on the weather and on the assessment of the local authorities.
-The ice thickness and the avalanche warnings, etc., are evaluated first before they allow visitors to come to Oeschinensee.
+The ice thickness and the avalanche warnings, etc., are evaluated first before allowing visitors to come to Oeschinensee.

-Check first the Oeschinensee authorities’ announcement before planning/going from Kandersteg-Oeschinensee’s official website.
+Check the Oeschinensee authorities’ announcement before planning/going from Kandersteg-Oeschinensee’s official website.

 Oschinensee during summer in Kandersteg

 For travelers coming from far-away places, the best time to visit Oeschinensee is when the lake isn’t frozen.
 That’s from spring to autumn (preferably shoulder seasons for a lesser crowd).
 It’s time you’ll see Oeschinensee’s water burst out with turquoise blue color as the sun shines over it.

 Visiting Oeschinensee is absolutely worth it, said by almost everyone who has been to the lake.
 The wall of rocks surrounding Oeschinensee looks so spectacular, especially when you see the lake reflect the face of the mountains on its surface.
 This dramatic “mirror” view can be seen starting from the beach near Berghotel Oeschinensee continuously along the hiking trails located on the northern shore.

 By default, it is possible to hike around Oeschinensee to see the lake from different angles.
 However, it’s always recommended to inquire first from the tourism office if the routes are available.
 Authorities sometimes close hiking trails when they detect the risk of rockslides.